code-with-amitk/Code-examples/DS_Questions/Questions/FileHandling/Email/Count_Occurences_of_A_Email_in_File.md

 ## Fb Problem
-- Count how many times an email address is found in file.
+- Count how many times A Single email address is found in file.
 - Example
 ```txt
 [Input]